-Enjoy the well known friendliness of the Mexican residents who preserve their traditions and culture.
-Explore dazzling off the beaten path destinations encircled by ancient temples and sacred cenotes to have a closer glimpse of the Mayan culture and history.
+Enjoy the well-known friendliness of the Mexican residents who preserve their traditions and culture.
+Explore dazzling off-the-beaten-path destinations encircled by ancient Mayan temples and sacred cenotes to have a closer glimpse of the Mayan culture and history.
 From the unique ruins throughout Campeche to the unparalleled views of beautiful Tulum, this trip promises unforgettable experiences throughout the stunning Mayan Riviera and beyond.

 To start the travel, there will be someone at the airport waiting to welcome you and drive you to your hotel in Cancun.

 One of the most fascinating Mayan ruins in Mexico is without any doubt Chichen Itza.
 Known worldwide for the play of light and shadow that looks like a descending serpent over the steps of the pyramid known as “The Castle”.
 Today you will explore this fascinating Mayan city, now UNESCO World Heritage Site.

 The sensation you feel when discovering the genius of that prehispanic civilization is certainly indescribable.
 Another impressive effect in “The Castle” is the sound that is reflected in the upper part when several tourists clap simultaneously at the bottom.
 Later, we will drive to Merida.

 Enjoy a walking tour to the beautiful old city center surrounded by flower gardens, fountains, palm trees, and of course its impressive architecture.
 You will also visit the huge Mayan World Museum, one of the most important and ultra-modern in Mexico.
 Holding more than 1,100 relics, this visit promises an impressive display of the past and present of the Mayan culture.